Back 2 Life

-Back 2 Life is the third studio album by Jamaican-American singer Sean Kingston.
-The album was released on September 10, 2013.
-The album was supported by the single "Beat It" which peaked at number 52 on the Billboard Hot 100.
+Back 2 Life is the third studio album by American singer Sean Kingston.
+It was released on September 10, 2013, by Beluga Heights Records and Epic Records.
+It was supported by the single "Beat It", which peaked at number 52 on the Billboard Hot 100.
+Notwithstanding, Back 2 Life failed to enter the Billboard 200 and saw mixed reviews, becoming his final album on a major label.

 The album features guest appearances from T.I., Chris Brown, Wiz Khalifa, Wale, Yo Gotti, Busta Rhymes and 2 Chainz.

 Singles

 On July 23, 2010, the first promotional single, produced by Paul A., "Letting Go (Dutty Love)" featuring Nicki Minaj, was released.
 On August 3, the music video was released.
 On September 7, the second promotional single "Dumb Love" was released.
 On December 21, the third promotional single "Party All Night (Sleep All Day)" was released, followed by its music video on December 23.
 On June 5, 2012, the album's lead single "Back 2 Life (Live It Up)" featuring T.I. and produced by Paul A. was released.
 A music video followed on June 8, 2012.
 On November 16, the fourth promotional single "Rum and Raybans" featuring Cher Lloyd was released, with its music video released on November 18.
 On April 15, 2013, the second single "Beat It" featuring Chris Brown and Wiz Khalifa was released.
 On April 29, 2013, the music video was released.
 On September 10, 2013, the music video was released for "Seasonal Love" featuring Wale.